Federal Election Law Crimes and Defenses

 Campaign finance crimes are outlined in the Federal Election Campaign Act of 1971 (FECA).

-FECA covers all transactions that impact candidates for federal office, and this includes the offices of the President, Vice President, or a member of the US House of Representatives.
+FECA covers all transactions that impact candidates for federal office, including the offices of the President, Vice President, or member of the US House of Representatives.

-All issues related to how a campaign or candidate is financed, whether direct or indirect, are covered within FECA.
+FECA covers all issues related to how a campaign or candidate is financed, whether direct or indirect.

 Civil Rights Crimes